Updated : Jan 17, 2020.

 #3.
 Earn Interest During Interest-Free Period

-When you pay in cash or through debit card, money instantly goes out from your pocket or bank account to the merchant.
+When you pay in cash or through debit cards, money instantly goes out from your pocket or bank account to the merchant.

 But, this is not the case with credit cards.